Skip to main content

 Anani strand (Anani Beach) in Brokopondo

-On the coast of South America between French Guyana and Guyana, you will find a hidden jewel in the amazon rainforest.
-This country is named Suriname, or as I call it home!
-In the native tongue, Sranang tongo Suriname is called "Sranang".
-If you are thinking about visiting a piece of paradise here are 10 reasons why you should visit the tropical South American/ Caribbean country called Suriname.
+On the coast of South America, nestled between French Guiana and Guyana, you will find a hidden jewel in the Amazon rainforest.
+This country is called Suriname, or as I call it, home!
+In the local language, Sranan Tongo, Suriname is simply "Sranang."
+If you're thinking about visiting a piece of paradise, here are 10 reasons why you should visit this tropical South American/Caribbean nation.

 2. The food